Elastic and inelastic pion-nucleon scattering to fourth order in chiral perturbation theory: Fit Procedure

-The extracted values of the LECs at orders $Q^2$, $Q^3$, $Q^4$ are listed in Table~\ref{tab:FitST} for the heavy-baryon and covariant schemes along with the corresponding values of the reduced $\chi_{\pi N}^2$( $\bar\chi_{\pi N}^2$) with (without) theoretical error.
-To have a simpler comparison, we also show the values of the LECs extracted in Ref.~\cite{Siemens:2016hdi}.
+The extracted values of the LECs at orders $Q^2$, $Q^3$, $Q^4$ are listed in Table~\ref{tab:FitST} for the heavy-baryon and covariant schemes along with the corresponding values of the reduced $\chi_{\pi N}^2$ ($\bar\chi_{\pi N}^2$) with (without) theoretical error.
+For the sake of compactness, we restrict ourselves, following Ref.~\cite{Siemens:2016hdi}, to the fits with $T_\pi<100$ MeV that correspond to $1704$ $\pi N$ experimental data points.
+The number of degrees of freedom ($\mathrm{dof}$) is equal to the number of data points minus the number of fitted parameters.
+Note that the relative weight of the $\chi^2_{\mathrm{RS}}$ in the total minimal $\chi^2$, e.g. for the fits at order $Q^4$, does not exceed $2\%$.
+Nevertheless, due to small uncertainties of the subthreshold parameters given by the Roy-Steiner analysis (typically of the order of a few percent), it's statistical importance is sufficient to influence the fit.
+To have a simpler comparison, we also show the values of the LECs extracted in Ref.~\cite{Siemens:2016hdi} and the corresponding reduced $\chi_{\pi N}^2$( $\bar\chi_{\pi N}^2$).